Find Grad Schools

 The states with the most job growth for Kindergarten or Elementary School Special Education Teacher are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

-Average Kindergarten or Elementary School Special Education Teachers Salary
+Kindergarten or Elementary School Special Education Teacher Average Salary

-The salary for Kindergarten or Elementary School Special Education Teachers ranges between about $38,980 and $95,730 a year.
+The average yearly salary of a Kindergarten or Elementary School Special Education Teacher ranges between $38,980 and $95,730.

 undefined